1971Merlin/TMON/README.md

 If a terminal program such as Tera Term is used to add a small delay (e.g 20ms) between bytes transmitted from the PC, SMON can accurately show VT100 control codes such as a PC arrow or function key.
 Without the delay, the bitbang serial normally gets the first byte only, or perhaps the first and fourth or fifth byte, hence demonstrating the limitations of the bitbang interface.

+### Assembling TMON from source

+TMON assembles using Telemark TASM asembler.
+The syntax is fairly generic Z80 and should assemble with minimal changes on most assemblers.

+Note that you will also require the SCMON INCLUDE file scm18_include.asm from SCMON - available from the SCMON link at the top of this document.

+TMON may be compiled to run from anywhere in memory space by altering the .ORG statement at the top of the code.
+There are no hard coded addresses.
+The SCMON includes file also takes care of all the hardware-specific differences beteween the TEC-1F and the SC-1..oyu do not need to reassemble the code to switch from one machine to the other.
+Just ensure the machine is running the version of SCMON designed for that hardware.

+As TMON is open source and licenced under GPLv3, feel free to fix bugs, add features and whatnot using the normal GitHub tools and in accordance with GPL principals.

 ## Changelog

+### 1.0

+- First Public Release
+- Removed redundant LIST command

 ### 0.4b